Austria–Germany relations: Re-Independence

 In late April 1945, the Allied Powers entered Austria and removed the country from the Third German Reich.
 A provisional Austrian government, led by Karl Renner, declared the country's regained independence in the context of after the fall of Third Reich.
 Austria's democratic constitution was reinstated and elections in late 1945 paved the way for a new federal government.
 Leopold Figl became the first Chancellor of Austria.
 Germany, however, was occupied by the Allied Powers and divided into four governing zones: British, French, American and the Soviet.
 Military occupation of Germany ended in 1949 when such zones were organised into the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).

 After the Second World War, there has been no serious effort among the citizens or political parties to unite Germany and Austria.
 In addition, the Austrian State Treaty forbids such a union and the constitution required Austria's neutrality.
 A 1987 survey revealed that only 6% of Austrians identified themselves as 'Germans'.
 Austria began to develop a separate national identity from Germany, although both countries continued to co-operate closely in economic and cultural fields during the Cold War.
 Moreover, political relations between both countries have been strong and amicable.

 In addition to a form of identity in Austria that looked toward Germany, there have also been forms of Austrian identity that rejected reunification of Austria with Germany and German identity on the basis of preserving Austrians' Catholic religious identity from the potential danger posed by being part of a Protestant-majority Germany, as well as their different historical heritage regarding their mainly Celtic (It is location of first Celtic culture and Celts were its first settlers), Slavic, Avar, Rhaethian and Roman origin prior to the colonization of the Germanic Baiuvarii (ancient German Bavarians).
 In addition; some regions of Austria recognize minority languages as official languages beside German such as Burgenland Croatian, Slovenian, and Hungarian.
+Austrian German language has been recognized in Austria since 1951.

 European Union

 In 1995, Austria joined the European Union and its Schengen Area.
 This effectively removed the physical land-border between Germany and Austria and allowed both countries to further consolidate their already strong links.
-In 1999, Germany and Austria became two of the founding members of the Eurozone and adopted Euros as their legal currency in 2001.
+In 1999, Germany and Austria became two of the founding members of the Eurozone and adopted the Euro as their legal currency in 2001.